Chasing1020/Chasing1020.github.io/post/database/database-systems/index.md

 Order the output tuples by the values in one or more of their columns.

 Limit the # of tuples returned in output.
-Can set an offset to return a “range”
+Can set an offset to return a "range"

 >   Nested Queries